-What I like to do is to first press the “Suggest”.
+What I like to do is first to press the “Suggest”.
 Suggest takes all gain faders to the suggested suppression noise curve according to the WNS noise profile detector.
-After that, I’ll listen to recording couple of more times and adjust the Gain faders a bit more until I reach the desired stage of background noise removal.
+After that, I’ll listen to recording couple more times and adjust the Gain faders a bit more until I reach the desired stage of background noise removal.
 In the end, I finish with the “Smoothing” tool.
-It controls the release behaviour of the noise suppression.
+It controls the release behavior of the noise suppression.

 Now, Let’s hear how this voice recording sounds like after Waves WNS treating.

 Waves WNS is a great and simple tool for post-production which can really help you to save time if you are dealing with voiceovers, recording and cleaning narrations and so on.
 Try it!